open-quantum-safe/oqs-demos/openssh/USAGE.md

 #### Enable classical SSH

-Because we wan't to be able to connect to our host that does not run OQS-SSH, we first need to enable classical SSH capabilities for the client **on the host system**.
+Because we want to be able to connect to our host that does not run OQS-SSH, we first need to enable classical SSH capabilities for the client **on the host system**.

 1. After running the image, run a shell with `docker exec -it oqs-ssh /bin/bash`

-2. Run `nano /etc/oqs-ssh/ssh_config` and
+2. Run `nano /opt/oqs-ssh/ssh_config` and
    - uncomment the line `# IdentityFile ~/.ssh/id_ed25519`,
    - add `ssh-ed25519` to `HostkeyAlgorithms` and `PubkeyAcceptedKeyTypes` (comma-separated)
    - add `curve25519-sha256@libssh.org` to `KexAlgorithms` (comma-separated)

 3. Save and exit your editor
-4. Run `rc-service oqs-ssh restart`
+4. Run `rc-service oqs-sshd restart`
 5. Run `/opt/oqs-ssh/scripts/key-gen.sh`
 6. Run `ssh <username>@localhost -p 22` with `<username>` being your host's username to test your setup
 7. If everything went smoothly, your docker container connected with your host's classical `sshd`